Anthony's Body Piercing & Tattoo

 After your tattoo is healed, from now on, you will always want to protect it from the sun's ultraviolet rays.
 UV rays can fade and damage a brilliant tattoo very fast.
 Before spending a lot of time in excessive heat, protect your tattoo with a minimum 30 SPF sun block.
 This will keep your tattoo vibrant for many years, and it will continue to be a source of great pride.

-Tiffany, Connor and Dylan are very concerned about the healing of your tattoo.
-If you have any questions or problems with your tattoo, please contact them directly at their stores by phone, or post a note on our Facebook Wall.
+Our tattoo artists are very concerned about the healing of your tattoo.
+If you have any questions or problems with your tattoo, please contact them directly at their stores by phone, or post a note on our Facebook wall.